frederic-perez/AmE-dictionary/data/dictionary.md

 __Stalin__ (originally Iosif Vissarionovich Dzhugashvili) Steel in Russian.
 __stalk<sup>1</sup>__ _n_
 __stalk<sup>2</sup>__ _v_
+__stalking-horse__ _n_ Something serving to conceal plans; a fictitious reason that is concocted in order to conceal the real reason. _Syn_ pretext _Steve said he needed a book from the library, but that was just a stalking-horse to talk to the girl who worked behind the counter._
 __stallion__
 __stalward__
 __stalwart<sup>1</sup>__ _adj_ :nine::m: Loyal, reliable, and hard-working. _He remained a stalwart supporter of the cause._ _Syn_ staunch, loyal, faithful, committed, devoted, dedicated, dependable, reliable, steady